gbranchaud/artflipsaver-win/README.md

 * get an app that shows a config dialog
 * get an app that shows the same web page on each monitor (no blank screens)
 * tests/tdd!
-* can we get CI?
 * write required + build instructions in readme.md (C#, min Win ver., one-command build process, etc.)
 * add screenshot of working screensaver in readme.md
-* figure out distribution (where is the .scr file hosted?)
+* figure out distribution (where is the .scr file hosted? appveyor?)
 * figure out installation (most likely just a gif that shows a drag&drop of the .scr in the /windows folder)